prathap0112/ACSASS-APP/README.md

     Signup:

 1. Enter your name
-2. Enter your email id
+2. Enter your email ID
 3. Create a Password
 (Password must have minimum 6 characters)
 4. Tap on Signup